Catching the ring width data underlying a plotted curve

 The first word tells the program that you are actually going to specify a scale.

-Then you let the program know that the first point you mark will be on the "0.2" reference on the original printed scale of the diagram,
+Then you let the program know that the first point you mark will be on the "0.2" reference on the original printed scale of the diagram, while the "1.4" represents the second point you chose on the scale.

 Finally, the keyword “PROP” means that you are working on a diagram with a proportional/linear scale.